mozilla/experimenter/docs/experimenter/rollouts.md

 ## Preview

-A draft rollout is sent to Preview.
-The rollout is published to the Preview collection in Remote Settings, but it is not Live yet and does not have an active phase.
+A draft rollout that has been validly completed is marked for Preview, is published to the preview collection in Remote Settings, and is then accessible to specially configured clients.

 ```mermaid
   sequenceDiagram